 Fortunately, a 529 plan offers flexibility, even if your original beneficiary does not use the funds.
 If your child does not attend college, you have several options.

-Keep in mind that up to $10,000 of a 529 can also be used to repay student loans for the beneficiary or their siblings.
+Keep in mind that up to $10,000 of a 529 can also be used to pay off student loans for the beneficiary or their siblings.
 While you will lose some of the tax advantages if you withdraw the funds for non-education purposes, the money you contributed is always yours.

 529 vs. Other College Savings Options

-While 529 plans are popular for education savings, they are not the only option.
+While 529 plans are popular for education savings, they are not the only option for college savings plans.
+Here is a college savings plan comparison table to help you make the right choice for you:

 For most families, a 529 plan offers the best combination of tax benefits and flexibility.
 However, if you want more control over how funds are spent or you anticipate that your child will need funds for purposes beyond education, you might consider supplementing with a custodial account or brokerage account.